 Thirty years ago, the sculptor Jim Sardonis of Randolph, Vermont created two large black granite whale tales entitled "Reverence."
-This sculpture spent 10 years in Randolph before being sold and moved to Technology Park in South Burlington.
-Here it remains today.
+This sculpture spent 10 years in Randolph before being sold and moved to Technology Park in South Burlington where it remains today.
 It was originally meant to anchor a sculpture park but that is yet to come about.

-Recently the Preservation Trust of Vermont and the Vermont Community Foundation commissioned Jim to create a larger bronze version.
-"Whale Dance" was installed in July of 2019 and sits on the same spot where "Reverence" spent its first ten years.
-As you can see in the photo above, "Whale Dance" is framed by a stunning view of the mountains beyond.
+Consequently the Preservation Trust of Vermont and the Vermont Community Foundation commissioned Jim to create a larger bronze version, 'Whale Dance' which was installed in July of 2019 and sits on the same spot where "Reverence" spent its first ten years.
+As you can see in the photo above, 'Whale Dance' is framed by a stunning view of the mountains beyond.

 Jim contacted me to remove graffiti.
-Text in crayon or lipstick pen appeared in two areas each about 10" square.
-I agreed to address this immediately even thought it was the middle of winter, because graffiti is not only damaging and often ugly, it also encourages more graffiti.
+Crayon or lipstick pen appeared in two areas each about 10" square.
+I agreed to address this immediately even though it was the middle of winter, because graffiti is not only damaging and often ugly, it also encourages more graffiti.

 Removal was easy.
 I applied acetone which removes most paint and other markings from metal without disturbing the patina.
 Acetone can be used no matter how cold the weather.
 Luckily the graffiti was not etched which would have required much more work.